'No easy way forward' for Hong Kong after protests: PM Lee

 In the question and answer segment of the dialogue, Mr Lee was asked about populism and how people can be protected against it.

-The Prime Minister noted that it is an "issue" in many countries - developed nations in particular.
+The Prime Minister noted that it is an "issue" for many countries - developed nations in particular.

 This is done through the Government's housing schemes, its healthcare system and education infrastructure, Mr Lee explained.